hansroland/HsWl/README.md

 #### Status

 The generator is in alpha state.
 It generates al the functions from the wayland.xml and xdg-shell.xml files.

 Additional changes will be needed during the development of the client.
 The `enums` are still missing.

+## 3_Client

+This directory contains a extremly simple Haskell client for Wayland.